andri-reveli/applied-statistics/README.md

 |   |
 |   *---string.util
 ```
-- Prefer small source files over a single monolythic file
+- Prefer small source files over a single monolithic file
 - If you notice any errors, undefined behaviors, not working code on a different operating system create a new issue in `Issues` tab on Github, write a description, add a label (optional) and add me as a reviewer
-- If you want to suggest an improvement or new feature create a new pull request in `Pull requests` tab on Github and a desrciption with a proper label
+- If you want to suggest an improvement or new features create a new pull request in `Pull requests` tab on Github and add a description with a proper label
-- Not implemented features should contain a similiar comment:
+- Not implemented features should contain a similar comment:
 ```c
 /// TODO write here what you are planing to do in the future void func();